philipross/philipross.github.io/_posts/2025-06-17-Retriggering-macOS-Onboarding.md

 If Self Service _isn't_ running, the user sees this:<br>
 ![Image of a swiftDialog notification warning the user that Self Service is about to be opened because of required updates](/assets/img/postImages/2025-06-17/2-Open-notification.png)

-Once the time has finished, or the user has acknowledged the prompt, Self Service launches.
+Once the timer has finished, or the user has acknowledged the prompt, Self Service launches.

-As the `com.jamfsoftware.selfservice.onboardingcomplete` key is set to `FALSE` before Self Service relaunches, macOS Onboarding is retriggered, and will run any policies that have been added to the macOS Onboarding configuration, and have not yet run on the device:
+As the `com.jamfsoftware.selfservice.onboardingcomplete` key is set to `FALSE` before Self Service relaunches, macOS Onboarding is re-triggered and will run any policies that have been added to the macOS Onboarding configuration which have not yet run on the device:

 ![Image of Self Service running macOS Onboarding running the VSCode policy](/assets/img/postImages/2025-06-17/3-Onboarding-in-progress.png)